Coaching for ADHD-ish

 Hi, I’m Jenny.

-I help neurodivergent adults shift out of overwhelm so they can fully ENJOY the lives, careers, and families they have worked so hard to create.
+I help neurodivergent adults shift out of overwhelm—so you can fully ENJOY the life, career, and family you have worked so hard to create.

 go together.